Help Center

 Components

-Components are individual elements that you can add to your pages and layouts to further personalize your participants’ microsite experience.
-Our mint components library powers the microsite editing experience.
+Components are individual elements that you can add to your pages and layouts to further personalize your participants’ microsite experience, like hero images or a referral feed.

 Did you find it helpful?
 Yes No